Develop Smart Home Skills for Multiple Languages

 - Answer the questions, using the tooltips for more information

 - Choose the option to distribute your skill in all countries where Amazon distributes skills or choose specific countries and regions.
-The distribution is independent of language – a skill can be available in a particular country even if it does not support languages commonly spoken in that country.
+The distribution is independent of language – a skill can be available in a particular country/region even if it does not support languages commonly spoken in that region.